 – Alejandro de la Sota, Madrid 1960

 Maravillas Gymnasium Plans

 Alejandro de la Sota (Pontevedra, 1913; Madrid 1996) is one of the greatest masters of the Spanish Architecture of the 20th Century.
 He was a professor at the School of Architecture of Madrid (ETSAM), serving its trail as a reference for several generations of Spanish architects.

-During the thirties, he moved from his home town Pontevedra to Madrid where he started his studies in the Faculty of Mathematics, which was a necessary condition to enter in the School of Architecture.
+During the thirties, he moved from his home town Pontevedra to Madrid, where he started his studies in the Faculty of Mathematics, a necessary condition to enter the School of Architecture.
 Once he got his degree in Architecture in 1941, he spent the first years of his professional life working for the National Institute of Colonization; a stage that ended up with the construction of the village of Esquivel (Sevilla, 1952-1963) and Arvesú House(Madrid, 1953-1955, demolished).

-Since then, he participated in different competitions, following the same idea as he did in his previous work, the Civil Government of Tarragona (1957-1964).
+Since then, he has participated in different competitions, following the same idea as he did in his previous work, the Civil Government of Tarragona (1957-1964).
 This building has been considered by many people his first masterpiece.
-During this prolific period he did several projects of modern industrial architecture, such as Clesa Dairy Plant (Madrid, 1958-1961) and CENIM premises in the Campus of the University (Madrid, 1963-1965) and he also built his most recognized and admired work, the Gymnasium of Maravillas School (Madrid, 1960-1962); which is considered by the British critic William Curtis, the most significant work of Contemporary Spanish Architecture.
+During this prolific period, he did several modern industrial architecture projects, such as the Clesa Dairy Plant (Madrid, 1958-1961) and the CENIM premises in the University Campus (Madrid, 1963-1965).
+He also built his most recognized and admired work, the Gymnasium of Maravillas School (Madrid, 1960-1962), which the British critic William Curtis considered the most significant work of Contemporary Spanish Architecture.